UnrealLightweightServer/ULS.Samples/README.md

 This sample implements a more realistic scenario where two players play a game of TicTacToe against each other.

-> The project currectly uses UE5 Preview 1.
+> The project currectly uses UE 5.0 Preview 2.
 This will be replaced with the final UE5 version when it's released.

 ### Running